JakeSteam/blog-programming/_posts/2024-12-18-sqlite-word-dictionary-from-wordnet.md

 The approach taken to generate the database had quite a lot of trial and error.
 Multiple times I thought I was "done", then I'd check the database or raw data and discover I was incorrectly including or excluding data!

+[SQLite Browser](https://sqlitebrowser.org/) was extremely useful during this process, as the near-instant filtering helped me check profane words weren't slipping through.
+It also helped me catch a few times when technical data would leak into the definitions.

-I'll absolutely tweak this script a bit as I go forward and my requirements change, but it's good enough for a starting point.
+I'll absolutely tweak this script a bit as I go forward (I've implemented all my initial ideas since starting the article!) and my requirements change, but it's good enough for a starting point.
 Specifically, next steps are probably:

 - ~~Try the [WordNet 3.1](https://wordnet.princeton.edu/download/current-version) database instead of 3.0, and see if there's any noticeable differences (there's no release notes!)~~ Tried, not much change
 - ~~Use [an open source fork](https://github.com/globalwordnet/english-wordnet), since it has yearly updates so should be higher quality than WordNet's 2006 data.~~ Done!
 - ~~Replace the current profanity library, since it takes far longer than the rest of the process, and pointlessly checks letter replacements (e.g. `h3ll0`) despite knowing my words are all lowercase letters.~~ Done!
-- Use the word + type combo as a composite primary key on the database, and ensure querying it is as efficient as possible.
+- ~~Use the word + type combo as a composite primary key on the database, and ensure querying it is as efficient as possible.~~ Done!
+Increased database size by ~20%, so will see if it's necessary.